tradecoder/react-gh-pages/README.md

 Visit your project using the homepage you set earlier

 ## Upload the source code to github
+Add all the changes in your project

 `git add --all`

+ Commit with a message

-Then `git commit -m 'your message here'`
+`git commit -m 'your message here'`

+Push your source codes to your github project

-Then `git push origin master`
+`git push origin master`

 Source code uploaded to your github master branch